 The gallbladder is an organ in our body that is located in the abdomen.
 It stores and concentrates bile, a dark yellow fluid produced by your liver that helps you digest fat and eliminate waste from your body.
 When you eat food and it passes through your stomach, the gallbladder releases bile to help with digestion.
 The bile goes through the common bile duct into your small intestine and begins digesting fats.

-Too much cholesterol, bile salts, or bilirubin in the bile can cause gallstones to develop, which can block the flow of bile.
+Too much cholesterol, bile salts, or bilirubin in the bile can cause gallstones to develop, which can block the flow of bile, specifically at the common bile duct.
 Your gallbladder can become inflamed and painful.
 If you consistently have blocked bile ducts and pain, you can develop chronic gallbladder disease and suffer from a reduced quality of life.

 Common Symptoms of Gallbladder Disease